 Obviously you are on my website because either your thinking of hiring me or you have already hired me for your wedding.
 In order to get the photos that I take it does take a little planning so I have organized some wedding tips and planning.
 Below I have written up some tips on the best lighting for all the scenarios of your day as well as some suggestions on ceremony setup and unplugged weddings.
 Also, there is some information on when to do portraits as well.

 Getting ready can be such a beautiful time to get those genuine pre-wedding shots.
-But sometimes the energy is ruined by the asthetic.
+But sometimes the energy is ruined by the aesthetic.
 A cluttered, messy, dark room takes away from the genuine moments happening and the beauty of the morning.
 Be minful of these tips for the bride and groom.

 Here are some things to keep in mind: